-The following checklist of question was developed by ITT Goulds Pumps and provided here for your convenience.
-Before you buy non-OEM parts, ask yourself these questions.
+The following pump parts checklist of question was developed by ITT Goulds Pumps and provided here for your convenience.
+Before you buy non-OEM pump parts, ask yourself these questions.

 - Do the parts incorporate the latest design change in pressures or capacity or refinements made to improve pump operating efficiency, long life and safe operation?